khulnasoft/pySigma-backend-insightidr/README.md

 This is the Rapid7 [InsightIDR](https://www.rapid7.com/products/insightidr/) backend for [pySigma](https://github.com/SigmaHQ/pySigma), capable of converting Sigma rules into [Log Entry Query Language (LEQL)](https://docs.rapid7.com/insightidr/use-a-search-language) queries compatible with the InsightIDR SIEM.
 It provides the package `sigma.backends.insight_idr` with the `InsightIDRBackend` class.
 Further, it contains the processing pipeline `sigma.pipelines.insight_idr`, which performs field mapping and error handling.
 The InsightIDR pipeline is the automatic/default processing pipeline for the InsightIDR backend.

+## Installation
+The pySigma InsightIDR Backend is available on Python Package Index (PyPI) here: https://pypi.org/project/pysigma-backend-insightidr/.
+It can be installed using pip with the command: `pip install pysigma-backend-insightidr`.

 ## Rule Support
 The InsightIDR backend supports the following log entry/rule types: